madhavkrishnanks/aquachirp-sonar-transmitter/README.md

 The SIH26058 problem calls for a **software-defined, low-power and real-time adaptive sonar transmitter payload** capable of generating configurable waveforms and adapting its transmission parameters according to environmental conditions.

-## Key Challenges

-- Fixed transmission parameters may not be suitable for changing underwater conditions.
-- Different applications require different waveform characteristics.
-- Waveform generation must be performed in real time on an embedded platform.
-- The transmitter must operate within power and hardware constraints.
-- The generated waveform requires electrical validation through measurement.
-- The complete electronics must be suitable for integration into an AUV payload.

 ## Our Solution

 KESTREL proposes a **software-defined sonar transmitter payload** built around an STM32 microcontroller and a configurable analog signal chain.